spacebeam/ophelia/strategy/terran.md

 get nydus canal with hive and sunkens on your bases,

-get armor upgrade for ultralisk
+get armor upgrade for ultralisk,

 by now you have 1 group of lurkers and scourges defending for dropships,